-Kid’s are naturally compassionate, so why not take a few today (and every day) to foster their kindness by joining the Random Acts of Kindness movement?
-From simple gestures like carrying out groceries to creating artwork for a new neighbor, we’ve found 70 ways you and the kids can pay it forward.
+Kid’s are naturally compassionate, so why not take a few today (and every day) to foster that inherent kindness?
+From simple gestures like carrying out groceries to creating artwork for a new neighbor, we’ve found 75 ways you and the kids can pay it forward.
 Scroll down to shine on!

 1. Compliment a stranger.